avall/AWS-SAA-C03/assets/md/iam.md

 - IAM Access Advisor (user-level) \
    - Access advisor shows the service permissions granted to a user and when those services were last accessed.
-   - You can use this information to revise your policies.
+   - You can use this information to review your policies.